-1. In addition to reporting all suspicious orders, Distributor Defendants must also affirmatively stop shipment on any order which is flagged as suspicious and only ship orders which were flagged as potentially suspicious if, after conducting due diligence, the distributor can determine that the order is not likely to be diverted into illegal channels.
-176 Regardless, all flagged orders must be reported.
-Id.
+- 434. In addition to reporting all suspicious orders, Distributor Defendants must also affirmatively stop shipment on any order which is flagged as suspicious and only ship orders which were flagged as potentially suspicious if, after conducting due diligence, the distributor can determine that the order is not likely to be diverted into illegal channels.
+Regardless, all flagged orders must be reported.
+Regardless, all - 435.
+The harm caused to Plaintiffs and the class members were a direct and foreseeable result of Defendants' breach of their statutory duties.